Gaya/clevernode/source/index.md

 Hire me for **freelance JavaScript / React development**.
 I can solve your whole **front-end of your projects**.
 My experience lies in creating solid and stable applications which teams of developers like to keep working on and improve.

 My strength is that I know how to structure and create the **right architectures for complex web applications**.
 I also have an eye for code quality and following best-practises.

+I also have a background in **backend / web services development**, therefore **I can cover a broad spectrum of needs**.
+This also makes it a lot easier for me to interact with existing teams.

 I help teams create readable solutions and future proof code.